Roasted half chicken recipe, crispy skin, and juicy, tender meat. What would you ask more from a simple chicken?

-- You can turn on the grill function during the last 1-2 minutes of the cooking time, if the skin should get even crispier and if your oven allows it.
-In this case, keep a very close look on the bird, not that the skin becomes too dark.
+- You can turn on the grill function during the last 1-2 minutes of the cooking time if the skin should get even crispier and if your oven allows it.
+In this case, keep a very close look at the bird, not that the skin becomes too dark.

 - I didn't use the grill, but you can see that the skin is as crispy and nice as it can be.

 - Let the roasted half chicken rest for about 5 minutes and serve.